christopherhaney/christopherhaney.github.io/index.md

 # Python

-Craigslist Web Scraper: Use HTML data
+Craigslist Web Scraper: Use HTML data to find listings with specified keywords, and send a formatted email when a new result is found